Skip to content

 total_budget = 6

-We proceed by defining the Pyomo model that will be used on the Classiq platform, using the problem parameters defined above:
+Define the Pyomo model to use on the Classiq platform, using the problem parameters defined above:

 portfolio_model = pyo.ConcreteModel("portfolio_optimization")